yoel123/corona-sdk-clicking-stars-game/README.md

 this is a simple game made using my corona sdk framework. it's a prototype to test my framework.

-there is no goal to the game you click stars before they disappear and then click the sun to make them reappear. it's just a prototype to test my framework.
+there is no goal to the game you click stars before they disappear and then click the sun to make them reappear. it's just an example game app.

 soon I will make tutorials on how to use my corona sdk game framework.